itzjunaid/WeatherWebApp/README.md

 This is a simple Weather Web App developed using Spring Boot and JSP.
 The app fetches real-time weather data and a five-day weather forecast from the Weather API provided by RapidAPI.
 Users can input a city name to retrieve the current weather conditions and the forecast for the next five days.

 # Features
-1.Real-time Weather Data: Fetches current weather data based on user input.
+.Real-time Weather Data: Fetches current weather data based on user input.

 2.Five-Day Forecast: Displays a five-day weather forecast for the specified city.
 3.User-Friendly Interface: Simple and intuitive design using JSP.
 4.API Integration: Utilizes the Weather API from RapidAPI to obtain accurate weather information.